piScope/piScope/dev_notes/instruction_coding_style.md

 ## Practical Rule

-- When in doubt, copy the nearest older file in the same subsystem, not the newest edit.
+- When in doubt, copy the style of the nearest older file in the same subsystem, not the newest edit.